 The Glenbard North Cafeteria is operated by Organic Life and provides a variety of items ranging from hot and cold breakfast and lunches, to beverages and snacks for students.
+Students are not permitted to order and have food delivered from an outside vendor.
 Every student is assigned a lunch period daily and should take advantage of the services offered in the building.
 In order to promote cleanliness and efficient food service, students are expected to observe the following rules: